Taree

 Residential development activity is lower than average in Taree according to AreaSearch's national comparison of local real estate markets

-Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Taree averaged around 47 new dwelling approvals each year.
-Between FY-21 and FY-25, an estimated 237 homes were approved, with a further 50 approved in FY-26.
-Over the past five financial years, on average, 0.8 people moved to the area for each dwelling built.
+Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Taree has averaged around 47 new dwelling approvals each year.
+Between FY21 and FY25, an estimated 237 homes were approved, with a further 51 so far in FY26.
+Over these five financial years, on average, only 0.8 people moved to the area per dwelling built.

-This suggests new construction is matching or outpacing demand, offering buyers more options and enabling population growth that could exceed current expectations.
-The average value of new properties constructed is $452,000, indicating developers are focusing on the premium market with high-end developments.
-In FY-26, there have been $34.3 million in commercial approvals, suggesting robust local business investment.
-Compared to Rest of NSW, Taree records roughly half the building activity per person and places among the 35th percentile nationally, resulting in relatively constrained buyer choice and supporting interest in existing homes.
+This suggests that new construction is matching or outpacing demand, offering buyers more options and enabling population growth.
+The average value of new properties constructed is $452,000, indicating a focus on the premium market with high-end developments.
+In FY26, there have been $34.3 million in commercial approvals, suggesting robust local business investment.
+Compared to the Rest of NSW, Taree records roughly half the building activity per person and places among the 35th percentile nationally, resulting in relatively constrained buyer choice and supporting interest in existing homes.
 This level reflects market maturity and possible development constraints.

 Frequently Asked Questions - Development